Policy Type: Student Affairs

-This policy is intended to facilitate the assessment, award, and transcription of academic credit for prior learning.
+This policy is intended to facilitate the assessment, award, and transcription of academic credit for prior learning for current Green River College students to facilitate completion of a Green River College degree or certificate.

 Washington State and Green River College is committed to fostering an educated and skilled workforce, which is essential for economic prosperity and meaningful work for its citizens.
 Increased enrollment in – and successful completion of – postsecondary learning programs is critical to achieving that goal.
 Academic Credit for Prior Learning (ACPL) can help more students complete their training and degree programs sooner.